 This, plus the burning, itching, and irritation relief witch hazel pads provide, show why they’re a must-have postpartum recovery item (especially for those pesky hemorrhoids).

 So, a witch hazel pad is simply a piece of cotton soaked in witch hazel.
 Some witch hazel pad products contain other soothing ingredients like herbs or oils.
-Most will contain other ingredients to help preserve the product and keep it shelf-stable.
+Most will have different ingredients to help preserve the product and keep it shelf-stable.

 Why witch hazel pads are good for postpartum recovery